userfront/guide/all/guide/auth/jwt-public-private-keys.md

 ::::: row
 :::: left
-The `RS256` algorithm uses SHA-256 hashing along with large-modulus RSA encryption as recommended by the NSA for protecting sensitive information.
+The `RS256` algorithm uses SHA-256 hashing along with large-modulus RSA signing as recommended by the NSA for protecting sensitive information.

 ::::
 :::: right